CHANCE Drivecast™ Friction Pile for Deep Foundation Solutions

-The CHANCE® Drivecast™ screw displacement pile utilizes soil displacement methodology which allows the pile to be advanced into the soil by rotation.
-Pile sections are comprised of a centralized steel shaft and a patented displacement assembly placed at regular intervals from the pile tip.
-By design, the pile establishes a cylindrical void which allows a column of grout to be immediately pulled down from a gravity-fed reservoir, creating a fully grouted, high capacity pile.
+The CHANCE® Drivecast™ screw displacement pile utilizes soil displacement methodology, which allows the pile to be advanced into the soil by rotation.
+Pile sections consist of a centralized steel shaft and a patented displacement assembly placed at regular intervals from the pile tip.
+By design, the surface of the pile establishes a cylindrical void that allows a column of grout to be immediately pulled down from a gravity-fed reservoir, creating a fully grouted, high capacity pile.

 Permanent Foundations, Anywhere

-Construct a high capacity pile, simply by installing the Drivecast™ pile to the required depth while maintaining a cement grout reservoir at ground surface.
+Construct a high capacity pile simply by installing the Drivecast™ pile to the required depth while maintaining a cement grout reservoir at the ground surface.
 Gravity will naturally pull down the grout into the space provided by the displacement assembly, creating a fully encased grouted pile.

 Benefits for Drivecast from Chance